rupesh743/Airline_Passenger_Referral/README.md

-# Airline_Passenger_Referral
- The "Airline_Passenger_Referral" dataset contains information about passenger referrals within an airline, providing insights into customer referral behavior and the effectiveness of referral programs.

- The dataset appears to contain customer reviews of Airlines.
-Here is a variable description for the dataset:

- airline: The name of the airline.

- overall: The overall rating is given by the customer for the flight experience.

- author: The author of the review.

- review_date: The date when the review was posted.

- customer_review: The text of the customer's review.

- aircraft: The aircraft used for the flight (if specified in the review).

- traveller_type: The type of traveler (e.g., Business, Family Leisure, Solo Leisure) as mentioned by the reviewer.

- cabin: The cabin class (e.g., Economy Class, Business Class) as mentioned by the reviewer.

- route: The route of the flight.

- date_flown: The date when the flight was taken.

- seat_comfort: Rating given for seat comfort.

- cabin_service: Rating given for cabin service.

- food_bev: Rating given for food and beverages.

- entertainment: Rating is given for the in-flight entertainment.

- ground_service: Rating given for ground service.

- value_for_money: Rating given for the value for money.

- recommended: Indicates whether the customer recommends the airline (yes or no).
+# Airline Passenger Sentiment Analysis

+## Overview
+This project aims to analyze and predict passenger sentiments based on reviews of various airline services.
+The dataset used contains information about airline reviews, including overall ratings, specific service ratings, traveler types, and more.

+## Dataset Overview

+The dataset consists of the following columns:

+- **airline**: The name of the airline.
+- **overall**: Overall rating provided by the reviewer.
+- **author**: Author or reviewer's name.
+- **review_date**: Date when the review was posted.
+- **customer_review**: The actual content of the customer's review.
+- **aircraft**: Aircraft type (if available).
+- **traveller_type**: Type of traveler (e.g., Solo Leisure, Business, Family Leisure).
+- **cabin**: Cabin type (e.g., Economy Class, Business Class).
+- **route**: Flight route information.
+- **date_flown**: Date when the flight was taken.
+- **seat_comfort**: Rating for seat comfort.
+- **cabin_service**: Rating for cabin service.
+- **food_bev**: Rating for food and beverages.
+- **entertainment**: Rating for in-flight entertainment.
+- **ground_service**: Rating for ground services.
+- **value_for_money**: Rating for value for money.
+- **recommended**: Whether the reviewer recommends the airline (yes/no).

+## Exploratory Data Analysis (EDA)

+### Key Questions Explored
+- **1. What is the distribution of overall ratings across different airlines?**
+- **2. How do different cabin types correlate with overall satisfaction?**
+- **3. Is there a significant difference in ratings between Economy and Business/First Class passengers?**
+- **4. What factors contribute most to passenger recommendations?**
+- **5. How does the sentiment vary among solo travelers and other traveler types?**

+### Key Insights
+- **Economy Class Dominance**: Economy class is the most prevalent, both in terms of passengers and favorable overall ratings.
+- **Balanced Dataset**: The target variable, "recommended," indicates a balanced dataset.
+- **Solo Leisure Travelers**: The majority of travelers are solo leisure travelers.
+- **Top Reviewed Airlines**: American Airlines, United Airlines, and British Airways receive the most reviews.

+### Visualizations
+- Visualizations include histograms, bar plots, box plots, pie charts, correlation heatmaps, and pair plots.
+These provide insights into the distribution of ratings, cabin types, and the relationship between different variables.

+## Machine Learning Models

+### Top Three Models

+1. **Logistic Regression**
+   - Achieved the highest accuracy among the experimented models.
+   - Identified as the best-performing model for sentiment prediction.

+2. **Support Vector Machine (SVM)**
+   - Second-highest accuracy in the model evaluations.
+   - Provides robust classification performance.

+3. **K-Nearest Neighbor (KNN)**
+   - Third-highest accuracy in the model evaluations.
+   - Offers a reliable approach for sentiment analysis.

+### Feature Analysis
+- Overall rating and value for money were identified as crucial factors influencing predictions.

+### Final Conclusion
+The EDA provided valuable insights into passenger demographics, preferences, and sentiment.
+Leveraging the top-performing logistic regression model, airlines can focus on enhancing specific services like cabin comfort and value for money to improve overall customer satisfaction and increase positive recommendations.

+#